brightonmasumba/science-centre/README.md

 - Commit your changes
 - Submit a pull request

-Please read our [contributing guidelines](CONTRIBUTING.md) for more details.
+Please review our [contributing guidelines](CONTRIBUTING.md) for more details.

 ## License